 In general, applications are sought biannually, so that students can begin the program either at the start of the winter semester (beginning of October) or at the start of the spring semester (in February).
 Lists of thesis topics (for Physics and Chemistry separately) are published biannually and the applicants apply for a specific topic (with the option to provide a backup topic).
 It is very important to choose a topic which you find truly interesting, since strong motivation is critically important for success.

 We are now accepting applications for October 2020.
-To apply, please review the requirements for admission and then register and follow the instructions which you will receive by email.
-The application deadline is the 7th of June.
+To apply, please review the requirements for admission and then send a single zip file containing all the required documents by email to email@example.com.

 The selection process involves two stages.
 The first stage is focused on the education and prior research experience relevant for the chosen topic.
 Graduate students work closely with senior scientists pursuing cutting-edge research, and those scientists play a decisive role in the selection process.
 The applicants should thus highlight in their research statements any relevant experience (such as involvement in research projects).
 If they have little relevant experience (e.g. because they wish to pursue something very different in their Ph.D.) they should take care to explain their motivation for wishing to pursue a particular line of research.
 This may play an important role in whether they will go on to the second stage.
 Some topics attract many applications.